Script execution order

 Scripts are not executed in a random fashion: script type, script location and script settings can influence when (in relation to others) a script is being executed.
 A simple rule to remember is: the more important or persistent a script is, the later it will be called/executed.

 Execution order is first based on script type.
 We have following order, from first executed to last executed:

 Because child scripts are simulation scripts, they will only run as long as the simulation is running (i.e. they are not persistent).
-This is not the case with customization scripts, add-on scripts and the sandbox script, which run also after a simulation stop.
-Additionally, add-on scripts and the sandbox script also continue to run when switching to a different scene.
+This is not the case with customization scripts, add-ons and the sandbox script, which run also after a simulation stop.
+Additionally, add-ons and the sandbox script also continue to run when switching to a different scene.
 Above sequence makes sense since important scripts can be designed to rely and operate on data produced by less important scripts.

-As an example, the callback sysCall_sensing will be called in following sequence: first in child scripts, then in customization scripts, in add-on scripts, and finally in the sandbox script.
+As an example, the callback sysCall_sensing will be called in following sequence: first in child scripts, then in customization scripts, in add-ons, and finally in the sandbox script.

 Within a script type, the execution order is a function of a script's position in the scene hierarchy, and its following 2 script settings:

 [Script execution order based on execution priority setting]

 [Script execution order based on tree traversal setting]